Can You Put Bubbles in a Jacuzzi Tub? Risks and Approved Products

 Bath salts

-You can add bath salts in a jetted tub for various benefits such as softening the skin and soothing aching muscles.
-Bath salts such as Epsom salt can be added to a jetted tub whether it has air or water jets.
+You can add bath salts in a jetted tub for various benefits, such as softening the skin and soothing aching muscles.
+Bath salts such as Epsom salt can be added to a jetted tub with air or water jets.

 Always check the type of Epsom salt you use and any precautions to be taken for its use before adding it to your tub.
 Epsom salts and other bath salts don’t have bubbles like a hot tub bubble bath and will thus not damage or mess up your jacuzzi tub.